colinmegill/bootcamp-resources/README.md

 * Paste in code to see the inheritance pattern visualized: http://www.objectplayground.com/

 ###Modularizing Code
 * Escape Callback Hell/pyramid of doom by breaking out your callbacks into smaller functions: http://callbackhell.com/

+###JSON Proxy
+* Because some browsers put restrictions on cross domain AJAX calls you need to use a proxy: http://jsonp.jit.su/